 Every person starting out, or running a long term business will tell you it is not a flat line!
 An experienced mentor has experienced doubt, hard times and also had to find ways to turn things around.
 They have tips and knowledge in their toolbox that you may not have thought about and their role is to share it with you.

 How you apply that information to your business is something you can discuss with your mentor and if you think it would be effective in achieving your goals they can guide you with the implementation.

 2. Guidance & Constructive Feedback

-A good mentor has your interests front of mind, sometimes that means they might disagree with your plans or thinking.
-This is one of the most positive aspects of a mentoring relationship, they are not afraid to give you constructive feedback.
+A good mentor has your interests front of mind.
+Sometimes that means they might disagree with your plans or thinking.
+This is one of the most positive aspects of a mentoring relationship, as they are not afraid to give you constructive feedback.

 We all know being surrounded by “Yes” people is a recipe for disaster – we can only find the right solution through meaningful discussion, previous experience, knowledge and being able to bounce those ideas off someone you trust.
 Someone who will tell you if they think you are on the wrong path.

 Having someone to trust in these situations gives you a great sense of confidence when making decisions.

 3. Enthusiasm and Positivity

 We’ve already mentioned that every day is not a great day when running a business, there are many things that can turn our day upside down – like losing a valued employee, a deal falling through or not quite making targets for the quarter.